First timer’s guide to the Megavalanche!

-With so much going on during the event and so many unanswered question this Megavalanche guide will put you on the straight and narrow to help you plan your trip and hopefully give a good understanding of how the Megavalanche works.
+With so much going on during the event, and so many unanswered questions, this Megavalanche guide will help you plan your trip, and hopefully give a good understanding of how the Megavalanche works.

 Can anyone do the Megavalanche?

 Yes, you do not need to be Killian Bron to compete at this race.
-You will be drafted into your qualification wave at random which is a smaller mass start race on a different trail.
-The results from this race determine wether you race the Mega, Mega challengers or the Mega amateurs.
+You will be drafted into your qualification wave, which is a smaller mass start race on a different trail, at random.
+The results from this race determine wether you race The Mega, Mega Challengers or the Mega Amateurs.